Product

 Here’s the thing.
 Your MRR growth rate is just an output.

-In order to improve it, you need to focus on the inputs (i.e. the numbers that go into calculating your MRR growth).
+To improve it, you need to focus on the inputs (i.e., the numbers that go into calculating your MRR growth).

 As you saw, the formula for calculating your MRR growth is pretty simple on the surface.
 You just need to know your starting MRR and your ending MRR.
 But in order to take action on the number, you need to focus on the period in between.